kopsis/starr-ridge-hoa/_posts/handbook/2023-01-31-management-website.markdown

 ![Documents Page](/assets/eunify/str_eunify_06.png)

 Documents are organized into folders.
-To see the foler list, click the "+" next to the *Main* folder (called out in the picture above).
+To see the folder list, click the "+" next to the *Main* folder (called out in the picture above).
 The folder list will expand as follows: